streamlink/streamlink/docs/plugin_matrix.rst

                     - nova.bg
-bongacams           bongacams.com        Yes   No    Only RTMP streams are available. btv                 btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. chaturbate          chaturbate.com       Yes   No cinergroup          - showtv.com.tr      Yes   No
+bongacams           bongacams.com        Yes   No    Only RTMP streams are available. btv                 btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. canaplus            - canalplus.fr       Yes   Yes   Streams may be geo-restricted to France.
+                    - c8.fr
+                    - cstar.fr
+chaturbate          chaturbate.com       Yes   No cinergroup          - showtv.com.tr      Yes   No
                     - haberturk.com